yaoyk1105/learngit/readme.txt

-To be or not to be.
+Git is a distributed version control system.
-That is a question.
+Git is free software.